goliquid/goliq-app/README.md

 # goliq-app
-Server part of the application.
 More details would be added soon